 Lying Down Exercise Cycling with Excy in Bed

-Quick Tip: Optimal Pin Placement: Bottom hole (will vary).
+Quick Tip: Optimal Pin Placement for the lying down exercise position: Bottom hole (will vary).
 Place Keeper on the side edge of the bed and connect Excy.
 Lie back on the bed/Keeper and pedal with your feet.
 Use stomach and back muscles to stabilize the trunk, pelvis, and to keep hips facing forward.
 See more positions.

 Snapshot of Exercising in Bed with Excy